josegl/npfic/README.md

 <a name='rlimit'></a>
 ### `rLimit(set, fn, l, [i])`
 **Definition:** Apply the function `fn` to all items of `set`, where `set` is an iterable, and apply to l items each time.
+It retuns a Promise

 **`fn` specification:** `fn` must be an abstraction of the whole asynchronous process to be applied to a single item.
 It must return a promise, or a _thenable_ object.